xin-wang18/SSE/README.md

 # SSE-Application Process
 Dataset and code of the paper:"Contrastive Learning of Stress-specific Word Embedding for Social Media based Stress Detection"
-The lexicons could be found in [stress lexicons](https://github.com/xin-wang18/stress_lexicons)

 To receive access, you will need to read, sign, and send back the attached data and code usage agreement (DCUA).